Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 Clients know if they win or lose or draw, now they can exit or rematch according to that. -15 mins Game logic and trying to debug client server tournament second round seg fault - 40 mins

+### 2024-01-15 - Tournament exiting
+Clients now have a tournament_win variable, so they know if they win the tournament or just game - 30 mins

 ## Benjamin Goihman